Oral & Maxillofacial Surgery Services in Houston

 Wisdom Teeth Extractions

 One of the most frequent questions we as Oral and Maxillofacial Surgeons are asked is, "Do I need to have my wisdom teeth removed and if I do, why?"
-This a very good question as almost everyone will be faced with this question at some point in their life.
+This is a very good question as almost everyone will be faced with this question at some point in their life.
 Find out if you need your wisdom teeth removed.

-The word "orthognathic" is derived from the Greek words ortho- meaning straight, and gnathos- meaning jaws.
-The term "orthognathic surgery" refers to a variety of procedures designed to move the upper and/or lower jaws into a different, more appropriate, position.
+The word "orthognathic" is derived from the Greek words ortho meaning straight, and gnathos meaning jaws.
+The term "orthognathic surgery" refers to a variety of procedures designed to move the upper and/or lower jaws into a different, more appropriate position.
 Learn about orthognathic (Jaw) surgery.

 Not many years ago, when you lost permanent teeth you had essentially two replacement choices: partial or full removable dentures or fixed bridges.
 Dentures can fit poorly causing pain and difficulty chewing and speaking.
 Are dental implants right for you?